San Francisco California, USA Travel Guide

 Affordable and quick dining options are plentiful, especially in culturally rich neighborhoods.

-Open daily for shopping and dining.
+Open daily for buying things and dining.

-Showcases a variety of cuisines and culinary traditions.
+Features a variety of cuisines and culinary traditions.

 Chinatown, Richmond, Sunset districts.